 Indicator Title 14.
 Number of jobs created or retained by the NLC funded Grantees, Lottery operator and society lotteries.
 Definition One of the 7th administration apex priorities and the dtic core outputs is job creation and inclusive growth, which has become a storyline and strategic component of all government entities.
 Job creation and retention at the NLC is measured through grantees that have been funded for salaries as well as stipends under approved items.
 A new job, temporary and permanent is created, or an existing job, temporary and permanent, is retained when salaries and stipends are funded for grantees.
 The NLC funded grantees will contribute towards this key priority by creating or retaining, directly or indirectly, a minimum of at least 6500 jobs.
-Other forms of job creation will be derived from lottery operator and society lotteries Source of data Data dashboard or data collection tools with supporting Portfolio of Evidence (POE).
+Other forms of job creation will be derived Source of data from lottery operator and society lotteries Data dashboard or data collection tools with supporting Portfolio of Evidence (POE).
 The supporting POE will be proof of payment of salaries and stipends by grantees, through obtaining bank statements and signed receipt of payment by the grantees' workers.
-Proof of payments of salaries from lottery operator and society lotteries Method of Quantitative, simple count of jobs created or retained through the NLC funded Calculation grantees, lottery operator and society lotteries / Assessment Means of verification Count of the number of jobs created or retained, directly or indirectly, where salaries and stipends were funded and paid by Grantees through NLC funding. lottery operator and society lotteries Assumptions Grantees apply for salaries and stipends and the Distributing Agencies allocate · funds for salaries and stipends when awarding grants to stimulate job creation and support job retention Disaggregation of Target for Women: n/a Target for Youth: n/a Beneficiaries (where Target for People with Disabilities: n/a applicable) 3 Spatial Reflect on contribution to spatial transformation priorities: n/a Transformation (where Reflect on the spatial impact area: n/a applicable) Calculation type Cumulative (year-end)
+Method of Calculation / Assessment Quantitative, simple count of jobs created or retained through NLC funded grantees.
+Proof of payments of salaries from lottery operator and society lotteries Means of verification Count of the number of jobs created or retained, directly or indirectly, where salaries and stipends were funded and paid by Grantees through NLC funding. lottery operator and society lotteries Assumptions Grantees apply for salaries and stipends and the Distributing Agencies allocate funds for salaries and stipends when awarding grants to stimulate job creation and support job retention Disaggregation of Beneficiaries (where applicable) Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a

-Reporting Cycle Annually

-Desired performance Inclusive growth and job creation.
+Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a Calculation type Cumulative (year-end) Reporting Cycle Annually Desired performance Inclusive growth and job creation.
 Indicator Responsibility SM: BDD